All of our events are open to the public! No matter who you are, you are welcome and we'd love to see you there.

 Known for her warmth and humor, Annie has a gift for sharing stories and photographs that humanize situations and cultures.
 In her richly illustrated presentations, she reflects on the privilege of immersing herself in other cultures she and what it has taught her.
 Among other venues, Annie has spoken before the United Nations, Microsoft, Adobe, Skoll, and Proctor & Gamble; The World Presidents’ Association named her one of the “Best of the Best Speakers.”
 Annie has been a popular guest on shows including The Today Show, Good Morning America, and National Public Radio.
 She has received awards from the National Press Photographers Association, the Associated Press, the National Organization of Women, and the White House News Photographers Association.

-This event is co-sponsored by the UNC African Studies Center, European Horizons at Carolina, UNC Global, the UNC School of Media and Journalism, and the UNC TransAtlantic Masters Program.
+This event is co-sponsored by the UNC African Studies Center, the Center for Middle East and Islamic Studies, the UNC Curriculum in Global Studies, European Horizons at Carolina, UNC Global, the UNC School of Media and Journalism, and the UNC TransAtlantic Masters Program.

 Please visit these guidelines for information on weeknight parking on campus.